 Your appointment begins: you get called in from the waiting room

-Let’s say you have a limp, is it because you just had surgery or you have arthritis?
+Let’s say you have a limp, is it because you just had surgery, or do you have arthritis?

-Just from these two possible scenarios I need to ask you a few questions; have you had a joint replacement or will you be having one?
+Just from these two possible scenarios, I need to ask you a few questions; have you had a joint replacement or will you be having one?
 Have you talked to your doctor about premedication?
 Does your arthritis impact your hands and your ability to clean your teeth properly?
-Do you need some suggestions on how to modify your toothbrush?
+I wrote an article if you need some suggestions on how to modify your toothbrush.

 You sit in the chair:

-After I have assessed your overall appearance and you sit in my chair I will go over your medical history.
+After I have assessed your overall appearance and you sit in my chair, I will review your medical history.
 I will ask about your allergies, medications and medical conditions.

 Dental appointments can be very stressful for some people, and if your blood pressure is already too high, the dental setting can cause it to go overboard.
 This can cause a major heart incident.

-I check out all your teeth, how much build-up there is and assess your oral hygiene habits.
+I check out all your teeth and how much build-up there is and assess your oral hygiene habits.
 I can see where you have missed brushing and flossing.

 Next, I probe between the gum tissue and the tooth to see where your bone level is.
 If you have a deeper pocket and I miss it, the bacteria will just keep festering and cause more inflammation.
 This is why it is SO SO SO important to have a complete assessment prior to the actual cleaning.

-Gingivitis is the first stage of gum disease and it is the inflammation of the gum tissue.
+Gingivitis is the first stage of gum disease, and it is the inflammation of the gum tissue.
 If this inflammation is not resolved, you could end up with periodontal disease (also known as gum disease).
-Periodontal disease involves not only the gum tissue but all the ligaments that hold the tooth into the bone, and the bone itself.
+Periodontal disease involves the gum tissue and all the ligaments that hold the tooth into the bone and the bone itself.

-Next, I take all the information that I’ve got so far and plan with you what the best course of action is to improve your oral health.
-If you have extensive gum disease we may refer you to see a gum specialist, or if it’s more manageable I may recommend you have more frequent cleanings until we get things under control.
+Next, I take all the information I’ve got so far and plan with you the best course of action to improve your oral health.
+If you have extensive gum disease, we may refer you to see a gum specialist, or if it’s more manageable, I may recommend you have more frequent cleanings until we get things under control.